The math behind car costs.

 The Mileage Deduction: Standard Rate vs Actual Expense, Decided by Math

 How the IRS standard mileage rate works, when the actual-expense method beats it, and the election trap that can lock you out of the easier option.
+Updated for the 2026 rates.

 Read the post → - No. 09 Financing